About Coconino County

 Back From Ropes That Rescue

-Being an instructor-level course, it was a real challenge for me, but I've brought home with me a significant amount of new tricks and skills and a much greater awareness of what's possible in the world of rigging and rope rescue.
+Being an instructor-level course, it was a real challenge for me, but I've brought back a significant number of new tricks and skills and a much greater awareness of what's possible in the world of rigging and rope rescue.

 If you'd like to see more (and larger) photos from the past week, see Ropes That Rescue Rigging Class Photos: Sedona, Arizona.